Best Alternatives to Page Designer for Airtable in 2026

 A powerful tool is useless if your team can't use it.
 The best document generators make simple tasks effortless and complex workflows achievable without a developer.

 Prioritize a tool with an intuitive interface that allows you to set up a basic document in minutes, not hours.
-An easy-to-use tool doesn't limit what you can build; it just removes the friction.
+Gartner forecasts that by 2026, 80% of low-code tool users will be outside IT departments - the best tools are designed for exactly these users.

 How to set up automated PDF generation from Airtable